 - Wrong settings after a system upgrade.

-- Outdated, corrupted, or incompatible network adapter on your device.
+- Outdated, corrupted, or incompatible network adapter drivers on your device.

 - Your device is infected with a virus or malware.

-If you’re unable to connect to any network because the network adapter is missing, the following solutions can help you repair it:
+If you’re unable to connect to any network because the network adapter is missing or not showing, the following solutions can help you repair it:

 - Uninstall/Rollback the network driver.